vteague/contactTracing/blog/2020-04-27TracingTheChallenges.md

 ## Appendix

-These code fragments (decompiled from the version as at 26th April) show where COVID Safe records the exact model of the phone from which it has received and recorded the UniqueID.
+These code fragments (decompiled from the version as at 26th April) show where COVIDSafe records the exact model of the phone from which it has received and recorded the UniqueID.

 ```
 public final void saveDataSaved(BluetoothDevice bluetoothDevice) {